What is Long Winds?

 From time to time, especially in the context of some debate or disagreement with online strangers, I get criticized for length, or some bullshit nitpick like comma splicing, as picked by some nitwit who thinks more than two commas is all that comma splicing is.
 I direct your attention again to that opening passage.
 Would anyone like to say it was amateurish because the first sentence had fifteen commas?
 It’s not the number of commas—it’s how you use them.

 A buddy who only meant to tease me once hurt my feelings without realizing it by comparing me to Tolstoy instead of Dickens.
 This was not some nerdy burn between English Lit majors.
 It was locker room teasing that my nickname should be “Tolstoy” because of my War-and-Peace-sized emails.
 That’s a mild tease and not enough to hurt my feelings; I joke about my long emails myself.
 What hurt my feelings was when I said if I was going to get a nickname for being long-winded, I’d prefer Dickens since his wit makes him fun to read, and my buddy’s response was, “Yeah, that’s why I suggested Tolstoy.”
 Well, ouch and fuck you very much.
-I’m sure it was just light-hearted trash talk to him, but I’ve thought of him as something of an asshole ever since.
+It was probably just light-hearted trash talk to him, but I’ve considered him an asshole ever since.

 I understand that more than ever before, people have short attention spans and think that anything that takes more than 20 seconds to read is a waste of time, but that doesn’t mean I concede the validity of the complaint.
 I agree that when the quality of writing is poor, shorter is better (or at least less tedious), but length alone is not a sign of bad writing.

 I can’t think of many kinds of writing where it would be true in the editing phase to think, “Hmm…this would be better if it was longer,” but when executed well, a longer, more winding path to the end need not feel like a waste of time.
 It can even be pleasant.
-Until recently, such paths were called books, articles, or essays, and many people enjoyed going down them.
-In the new era of character limits and getting impatient if one has to scroll more than a tiny screen’s worth of content, there’s fewer people strolling, and more people who get bored if there’s not a cat picture attached.
+Until recently, such paths were called “books”, “articles”, or “essays”, and many people enjoyed strolling down them.
+In the current era of character limits and getting impatient if one has to scroll more than a tiny screen’s worth of content, there are fewer people strolling, and more people who get bored if there’s not a cat picture attached.

 I could shake my stick at how written communication and attention spans have changed for the worse, but that’s as pointless as railing against horseless carriages or bathing suits that expose ankles for all to see.
 Change is always gonna come and I’m as mixed up in it as anyone.
 Like anyone else, I get annoyed at long-winded emails, comments, and posts that say too little with too many words, especially if they don’t know how to throw in some frickin’ white space for legibility.
 Despite all that, I know my preferred (or inevitable) writing style, I know at least a few people who seem to enjoy it, and I’m handy enough with blogging tools to carve out my own space to share it.